HOME PAGE

 A voucher is available from the county so residents can coordinate disposal of their hazardous waste through a local vendor.
 This program does not apply to businesses.
 Once you provide a materials list, the vendor will contact you to schedule a drop-off appointment.
 Unscheduled drop-offs will not be accepted.

 PROPERTY TAXES Property tax bills are mailed in late December.
 First half payment is due January 31 to the Town Treasurer at P.O.
 Box 127, Hammond, Wi 54015.
 Second half payment is due July 31 to the St. Croix County Treasurer, Hudson, WI.
+Payment of property taxes can now be done via credit/debit card and ACH.
+Watch for instructions sent with your tax bill.

 By registering for Property Fraud Alert, you, as a St. Croix County property owner, will receive an e-mail or phone call alert whenever a document has been recorded under your name.
 If an identity thief records a fraudulent document to obtain funds or your property, you will be notified immediately and can take steps to stop it.
 Questions call Beth Pabst, St. Croix County Register of Deeds at 715-386-4650.
 Register today free of charge at www.propertyfraudalert.com or 1-800-728-3858.